 Deb: What is the one thing you can’t resist when you shop?

 Dixie: More than anything else, shoes are my weakness.
 If I have to choose between items, shoes always win out.

 Deb: What’s your biggest fashion challenge?

 Dixie: It’s maintaining my sense of style in the midst of winter.
-The east coast is so long and cold, and that leaves me with the urge to constantly hibernate.
+The east coast is so long and cold, which leaves me with the urge to hibernate constantly.
 I go through a tug of war with myself.
-I want to dress up, I don’t want to dress up, but dressing up always wins out.
+I want to dress up.
+I don’t want to dress up, but dressing up always wins out.
 When I awake, it’s with a blank slate.
 It’s a new day.
-So, I simply remind myself how I want to feel, and that helps me decide very quickly.
+So, I remind myself how I want to feel, which helps me decide quickly.

 Deb: Has the way you dressed changed since turning 40?

-Dixie: I gave myself permission when I turned 40 to continue to be authentically me.
+Dixie: I permitted myself when I turned 40 to continue to be authentically me.
 I love fashion and style, and I still embrace that.
-I’ve not made any changes in regards to my style, though I’m certain that will change in the future.
+I’ve not made any changes regarding my style, though I’m certain that will change in the future.
 I have, however, noticed that I don’t feel the need to buy as much as I used to.
 That crept up on me in 2014.
-Can’t wait to see if the feeling evolves in 2015.
+I can’t wait to see if the feeling evolved in 2015.

 Deb: You have 2 daughters.
 Do they share your love of fashion?
 What do they think about the way you dress.
 Do they give you tips or ever critique your style, like most daughters?

 Dixie: My daughters each have their own unique style.
 My 23-year-old is into more grungy looks and doesn’t really express her opinion about my style, although she’s has raided my closet in the past, so I’m assuming she appreciates some of my styles.
 My 10- year-old, on the other hand, is very vocal and criticizes my choices every chance she gets.
 “Wear this, wear that, I don’t like this, that does not look good.”